Study 24: Paul returns to Jerusalem and is arrested

 Paul found leaving the elders of the church at Ephesus exceptionally difficult.
-He had spent about two and a half years living amongst them, explaining what new life in Jesus meant to them, and when they accepted Jesus as their Lord and Saviour, encouraging them in their faith, and teaching them how the Word of God (the Old Testament only at that stage, as the New Testament was still in the very early stages of being written) applied to their lives, 2 Timothy 3:16-17
+He had spent about two and a half years living amongst them, explaining what new life in Jesus meant to them.
+When they accepted Jesus as their Lord and Saviour, he encouraged them in their faith, and taught them how the word of God (the Old Testament only at that stage, as the New Testament was still in the very early stages of being written) applied to their lives.
+(2 Timothy 3:16-17)

 Paul finally left Miletus where he had met with the Ephesian elders and set out for Jerusalem.
-His journey took him from Miletus via Cos, Rhodes and Patara where they changed ship to one going to Phoenicia (see map Lesson 23).
+His journey took him from Miletus via Cos, Rhodes and Patara, where they changed ship to one going to Phoenicia.
+(See the map for study 23.)
 They sailed south of Cyprus and landed at Tyre in Syria where the ship was to unload its cargo.
 Paul and his companions called to see the disciples here and they stayed with them for a week.
-It is interesting to note that the Gospel had now been preached in almost every town and city and that Believers were spread throughout the entire known world.
-These Believers knew how to listen to the Holy Spirit.
-He told them what would happen to Paul if he set foot again in Jerusalem.
-The Believers then told Paul not to go to Jerusalem.
+It is interesting to note that the gospel had now been preached in almost every town and city and that believers were spread throughout the entire known world.
+These believers knew how to listen to the Holy Spirit, who told them what would happen to Paul if he set foot again in Jerusalem.
+The believers then told Paul not to go to Jerusalem.
 So, did Paul get it wrong?
 Did Paul disobey the Holy Spirit by going to Jerusalem?
 No. More likely, the Holy Spirit warned these believers about the suffering that Paul would face in Jerusalem.
 They drew the conclusion that he should not go there because of that danger.
-This is supported by Acts 21:10-12 where the local Believers, after hearing from Agabus the prophet that Paul would be turned over to the Romans, begged him to turn back.
+This is supported by Acts 21:10-12 where the local believers, after hearing from Agabus the prophet that Paul would be turned over to the Romans, begged him to turn back.

-When it was time to go, Paul and his party started on their way to Jerusalem via Ptolemais (the port of Acco) where they met the believers, then to Caesarea.
+When it was time to go, Paul and his party started on their way to Jerusalem via Ptolemais (the modern port of Acco) where they met the believers, then to Caesarea.
 They were accompanied by the disciples, their wives and children, Acts 21:5-6.
-Paul above all else wanted to please God and be a faithful follower of Jesus Christ whatever it cost him, Acts 21:7-9
+Paul, above all else, wanted to please God and be a faithful follower of Jesus Christ – whatever it cost him.
+(Acts 21:7-9)

 At Caesarea, they stayed with Philip.
-Philip was the man who had been chosen, along with Stephen, who was tried before the Sanhedrin, gave his testimony to them and was sentenced to be stoned – the first Christian martyr.
-(Acts 6 and Acts 7).
+Philip was the man who had been chosen along with Stephen (who was tried before the Sanhedrin, gave his testimony there and was sentenced to be stoned – the first Christian martyr).
+(Acts 6 and Acts 7)

 Philip was also the man who was holding a series of meetings in Samaria, telling the people there about Christ.
 Crowds listened intently to what he had to say because of the miracles he did and there was much joy in that city!
-Acts 8:4-8.
-Even while there was such success in Samaria, the Holy Spirit asked Philip to go down to the Gaza road where he met the Ethiopian eunuch, told him the good news and introduced him to Jesus, then baptised him in water.
-At this point the Holy Spirit took Philip away and he found himself in Azotus, he preached the Good News there and in every city along the way, as he travelled to Caesarea.
-Acts 8:38-40.
-Philip’s daughters all had the gift of Prophecy.
+(Read Acts 8:4-8.)
+Even though there was much success in Samaria, the Holy Spirit asked Philip to go down to the Gaza road, where he met the Ethiopian eunuch, told him the good news, introduced him to Jesus, then baptised him in water.
+At this point the Holy Spirit took Philip away and he found himself in Azotus.
+He preached the good news there and in every city along the way, as he travelled to Caesarea.
+(Acts 8:38-40) Philip’s daughters all had the gift of prophecy.
 This gift is one that the Holy Spirit gives and it takes two forms.
-The first is the gift given to a specific person in order for him or her to operate in the ‘office’ of a prophet for the purpose of building up the Body of Christ, preparing the people to serve God and the community in which they live.
+The first is the gift given to a specific person in order for him or her to operate in the “office” of a prophet for the purpose of building up the body of Christ, preparing the people to serve God and the community in which they live.
 Ephesians 4:11-13.

-These Gifts are often referred to as ‘the five-fold ministry Gifts’ or ‘Gifts of structure’, and it would be expected that people having these gifts would be involved in leading a Church.
-A person with an apostolic gift would typically be involved in breaking new ground, establishing churches then moving on (just as Paul did – and he was called an apostle) leaving the new converts in the safe hands of the elders who are leaders and/or managers, who can teach them how to grow as Christians.
+These gifts are often referred to as “the five-fold ministry gifts” or “gifts of structure” and it would be expected that people having these gifts would be involved in leading a church.
+A person with an apostolic gift would typically be involved in breaking new ground, establishing churches, then moving on (just as Paul did – and he was called an apostle), leaving the new converts in the safe hands of the elders who are leaders or managers, who can teach them how to grow as Christians.

-Prophets literally speak out the Word of God.
-This can be in an explanatory sense interpreting Bible passages for the times in which their own church is living, or it can be speaking God’s Word into a situation where God can provide leading to a Church or to people within that Church, for a specific instance or opportunity.
+Prophets literally speak out the word of God.
+This can be in an explanatory sense -interpreting Bible passages for the times in which their own church is living – or it can mean speaking God’s word into a situation where God can provide leading to a church or to people within that church, for a specific instance or opportunity.

-A pastor is literally a person who has the gift of the Holy Spirit to look after a ‘flock’ – a church full of Christians of all ages and levels of maturity.
-He will give his life for his people, and take it as his responsibility to shepherd them into a relationship with Jesus like no other.
-But a pastor is not a ‘one-man band in his Church’, he is only part of His Body.
+A pastor is a person who has the gift of the Holy Spirit to look after a “flock” – a church full of Christians of all ages and levels of maturity.
+He will give his life for his people and take it as his responsibility to shepherd them into a relationship with Jesus like no other.
+But a pastor is not a “one-man-band” in his church; he is simply a part of Jesus’ body.

-Second there is also the gift of prophecy referred to where Paul is speaking to the Church generally and in 1 Corinthians 12:4-11 he lists off many various gifts for His Body.
-These gifts are often referred to as ‘claimed gifts’.
-It is generally accepted that these gifts are given to people for use at the time they need them so that they can minister to others, Believers or those who don’t believe, at a specific time and where there is a specific need.
-A simple example – if someone is sick, and therefore needs healing, the gift of healing is available from the Holy Spirit for a Believer to use to minister to another person at that time and for that purpose.
-These gifts are not exclusive and whilst hearing of the results does encourage and build up the faith of the Church, the person using them at that time is not a Prophet in the ‘five-fold ministry’ sense.
+Secondly, there is also the gift of prophecy referred to where Paul is speaking to the church generally.
+In 1 Corinthians 12:4-11, he lists various gifts for the body of Christ.
+These gifts are often referred to as “claimed gifts”.
+It is generally accepted that these gifts are given to people for use at the time they need them, so that they can minister to others, believers or not, at a specific time and where there is a specific need.
+As a simple example, consider when someone is sick and needs healing.
+The gift of healing is available from the Holy Spirit for a believer to use to help another person at that time and for that purpose.
+These gifts are not exclusive and, whilst hearing of the results does encourage and build up the faith of the church, the person using them at that time is not a prophet in the “five-fold ministry” sense.

-Fifteen years earlier, Agabus had predicted the famine in Jerusalem (Acts 11:27-29).
-Paul knew he would be imprisoned in Jerusalem.
+Fifteen years earlier, Agabus had predicted the famine in Jerusalem.
+(Acts 11:27-29) Paul knew he would be imprisoned in Jerusalem.
 Although his friends pleaded with him to not go there, he knew that he had to because God wanted him to.
 Our desire to please God should overshadow our desire to avoid hardship and suffering.
 When we really want to do God’s will, we must accept all that comes with it – even the pain.
-Then we can say with Paul and Jesus, “The Lord’s will be done”, Acts 21:13-14.
-Some of the disciples from Caesarea accompanied Paul and his friends to Jerusalem where they took him to the home of Mnason.
+Then we can say with Paul and Jesus: “The Lord’s will be done”.
+(Acts 21:13-14) Some of the disciples from Caesarea accompanied Paul and his friends to Jerusalem where they took him to the home of Mnason.
 He was one of the early disciples from Cyprus.
-The Bible doesn’t say if he was one of Paul’s converts on his first Missionary Journey in the years 46-48 AD, Acts 21:15-16.
-He may have been, but it is testimony to the fact that Mnason’s conversion was not just some passing fad – something to accept for convenience or because one day he felt like it – it was solid and strong in his life.
+The Bible doesn’t say if he was one of Paul’s converts on his first missionary journey in the years 46-48 AD.
+(Acts 21:15-16) He may have been, but it is testimony to the fact that Mnason’s conversion was not just some passing fad – something to accept for convenience or because one day he felt like it.
+It was solid and strong in his life.
 What about you and me?
 Do we have a faith that will stand the test of time.
-If we feel shaky about our lives, then it is time that we begin to learn more about Jesus and to study His Word.
+If we feel shaky about our lives, then it is time that we begin to learn more about Jesus and to study His word.
 Now would be an excellent time to start.
-It was never Jesus’ intention that we were introduced to Him then we went our separate ways, rather it was always His intention that we establish a growing and eternal relationship with Him.
+It was never Jesus’ intention that we should be introduced to Him then go our separate ways.
+Rather, it was always His intention that we should establish a growing and eternal relationship with Him.
 Start NOW!

 Acts 21:17-26.
 Paul arrives in Jerusalem and is put on trial